 Some of the above-listed costs can continue throughout the victim’s entire life, such as physical and emotional therapy, prosthetics, and medications.
 Most insurance companies will not cover all the associated costs, leading to financial difficulties for a victim and his or her family.
 If there is an organization or individual that is responsible for these injuries, it is possible to seek compensation from them.
 Speak to accident lawyers if you believe you have a case in which you deserve compensation.

 The emotional trauma that goes along with the catastrophic event such as the loss of a limb often translates to pain and suffering and severe emotional distress.
 There is also often a decrease in the quality of life a person may enjoy after the loss of a limb.
 Though these effects are not directly financial, a victim may seek monetary compensation from the negligent party.

 The state of California believes “just” compensation should be provided for those who need it.
 These could be settled out of court, but sometimes the person responsible doesn’t want to deal with the costs or pay all of what they owe.
 In these situations, going to trial may be necessary.
 At any point in the process, it is extremely helpful to have experienced injury lawyers on your side.
 This can make the process less stressful and confusing and may help you get the maximum compensation.

 The Weinberger Law Firm knows how traumatic a catastrophic injury can be on the victim and loved ones.
-With over 20 years of experience handling personal injury cases of all extremities, we have the knowledge, dedication and resources to bring your case to justice and fight for the compensation you deserve.
+With over 30 years handling personal injury cases of all extremities, we have the knowledge, dedication and resources to bring your case to justice and fight for the compensation you deserve.